 While there are several sample options for drug tests, an employer might prefer hair drug testing because:

 - There’s a long detection period - usually up to 90 days

 - It’s a relatively noninvasive collection process

-- If an employee takes a brief period of abstinence from drugs, maybe in hopes of passing their drug test, it typically won’t affect the results
+- If an employee briefly abstains from drugs, it typically won’t affect the results

 - It’s very difficult to cheat a hair drug test, making results more accurate